-1. Notting Hill Carnival
+1. Attend the Notting Hill Carnival

 This famous and colorful carnival is held for three consecutive days in August.
 Each day with its parade full of feathers and colorful to the sound of Caribbean music.
 You can see percussion groups, the costume contest (for adults and children) and the big parade with floats.